anishray49/anishray49.github.io/_pages/about.md

   - /about.html
 ---

-I will be joining the PhD Mathematics program at the University of Houston in Fall 2025.
-I am interested in Analytic Number Theory, the theory of L-functions, Automorphic Forms, Equidistribution problems in Number Theory and Homogeneous Dynamics.
+I am a Ph.D. student in the Department of Mathematics at the University of Houston since August 2025.
+Before this, I completed the B.Sc.
+(Hons.) in Mathematics and Computing programme at the Institute of Mathematics and Applications, Bhubaneswar, affiliated with the Utkal University.
+Then I joined the Faculty of Mathematics and Computer Science at the University of Münster in Germany in October 2020, where I completed the M.Sc.
+Mathematics programme in June 2023.
+I am interested in Analytic Number Theory, L-functions, Automorphic Forms, and Equidistribution problems in Number Theory and Homogeneous Dynamics.